syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 {% endhighlight %}

-N> A default phase will be added, when the phase collection of the swimlane is empty.
-If the phase collection is initialized, a default phase will be appended at the end of swimlane.
+N> A default phase is added, when the phase collection of the swimlane is empty.
+When the phase collection is initialized, a default phase is appended at the end of swimlane.

 ## Limitations